-California Fires: 3 More People Killed, As Blazes Rage In Wine Country
+California Fires: 3 More People Killed As Blazes Rage In Wine Country

 Since mid-August, 29 people have died in California as a result of the fires, including the three fatalities from the Zogg Fire.

 Temperatures on Tuesday are 15 to 20 degrees cooler than the previous day along the Northern California coast, but the National Weather Service warns that inland areas will remain warm to hot through much of the week.
-The NWS has issued a Red Flag Warning for parts of Southern California.
+The weather service has issued a red flag warning for parts of Southern California.

 On Monday, California Gov. Gavin Newsom declared a state of emergency in Napa, Sonoma and Shasta counties due to the Glass and Zogg fires.

-For the second time this wildfire season, the governor sent President Trump a letter requesting a Presidential Major Disaster Declaration to assist state and local wildfire response and recovery efforts.
+For the second time this wildfire season, the governor sent President Trump a letter requesting a presidential major disaster declaration to assist state and local wildfire response and recovery efforts.
 The first request was approved.

 The governor said a "substantial" number of structures had been destroyed in these latest fires, including wineries.